The World Is A Disaster, But Everything Is Awesome!

 Serenity Prayer

-It is worth remember that just as you do not generate social media likes with publications of your saggy trackpant with bad hair days, you don’t sell news by reporting on the boring.
-News is biased towards headline grabbers, which are often negative.
+Lastly, if the news feels overwhelming, it is worth remembering that just as social media “likes” are not generated by publications of saggy trackpants with bad hair days, news is not sold through reporting on the boring.
+The news is biased towards headline grabbers, which are often dramatic and negative.

 News that doesn’t sell: